FuturisticGoo/emotic/README.md

 You could then submit a pull request.
 I might accept it, or not.

 ## License
-The assets used in this app, ie the emoticons csv, tags, icon, are CC0 licensed.
+The assets used in this app, ie the emoticons, tags, are CC0 licensed.

 ## What does OwO mean?
 UwU